-- 3.37 Lancashire is committed to becoming a low carbon economy and to reach the national goal of generating 15% of the UK's energy needs from renewables by 2020.
-The drive towards increasing the deployment of renewable energy is as important for the achievement of economic and social imperatives, such as fuel security, job creation and addressing fuel poverty, as it is for environmental reasons. - 3.38 The Lancashire Sustainable Energy Study was produced for all Lancashire authorities in April 2011 and updated in 2012.
+- 3.35 Lancashire is committed to becoming a low carbon economy and to reach the national goal of generating 15% of the UK's energy needs from renewables by 2020.
+The drive towards increasing the deployment of renewable energy is as important for the achievement of economic and social imperatives, such as fuel security, job creation and addressing fuel poverty, as it is for environmental reasons. - 3.36 The Lancashire Sustainable Energy Study was produced for all Lancashire authorities in April 2011 and updated in 2012.
 The study concluded that Fylde has the deployable resource potential of 61 Megawatts (MW) by 2032, the equivalent of 5% of Lancashire's deployable potential.
-Commercial scale wind provides the highest deployable potential in Fylde.
-Further information can be found in the Renewable and Low Carbon Energy Generation section in chapter 13 of the Revised Preferred Option version of the Local Plan and in the Lancashire Sustainable Energy Study (2012).
+Further information can be found in the Renewable and Low Carbon Energy Generation section in Chapter 13 of the Publication version of the Local Plan and in the Lancashire Sustainable Energy Study (2012).

-3.39 The council will support the provision of renewable and low carbon energy development, where appropriate in the borough, over the Local Plan period to the year 2032.
+3.37 The council will support the provision of renewable and low carbon energy development, where appropriate in the borough, over the Local Plan period to the year 2032.